OlssonDev/olssondev.github.io/_posts/2023-02-19-CastingIsNotExpensive.md

 However, if you cast to a C++ class like Character, Pawn, Actor, or your custom C++ classes, that reference has no overhead since all C++ classes are always loaded into memory.

-If you need to cast to a Blueprint class, try to limit your casts to a parent classes that should only contain variables, functions, and no references to large assets.
+If you need to cast to a Blueprint class, limit your casts to parent classes that should only contain variables, functions, and no references to large assets.

 #### Interfaces